 An Olive Egger, a chicken that lays olive green eggs, is the product of a cross between a hen and rooster that are from a brown egg and a blue egg-laying breed.

 An interesting tip is to look at the chicken’s ear lobes; typically those with white ear lobes produce white eggs.

 All eggs start out white in color; those that are laid in shades other than white have pigments deposited on them as the eggs travel through the hen’s oviduct.

 The journey through the chicken’s oviduct takes approximately 26 hours.
 The shell takes roughly 20 hours to be complete.
 Ameraucana birds have the pigment oocyanin deposited on the egg as it travels through the oviduct.

-This pigment permeates the eggshell resulting in the interior and exterior of the egg being the same blue color.
-Chickens that lay brown tinted eggs deposit the pigment protoporphyrin on the eggs late in the process of forming the shell.
+This pigment permeates the eggshell resulting in the interior and exterior of the egg is the same blue color.
+Chickens that lay brown-tinted eggs deposit the pigment protoporphyrin on the eggs late in the process of forming the shell.

 The darker the brown pigment the more olive color of the resulting egg.